earthly/website/blog/_posts/2023-10-24-devtool-fm.md

 He also discussed pricing:

 > So we've taken a very different stance with regards to pricing.
-We said, okay, compute should be built at cost.
-We make zero profit from, from compute, and instead you will give us more money for the seat.
-And this will represent a more realistic of value of what you actually pay for
+We said, okay, compute should be billed at cost.
+We make zero profit from compute, and instead you will give us more money for the seat.
+And this will represent a more realistic value of what you actually pay for

 And a bunch more.
 Check it out on [devtools.fm](https://www.devtools.fm/episode/71)